emoon/ProDBG/README.md

 ## How to compile and run on Linux

 Currently the Linux build isn't supported but the code complies and all unit-tests should be working correctly.
-To build use scripts/unix_gcc_build_debug.sh
+To build use scripts/unix_gcc_build_debug.sh libx11-dev libgl1-mesa-dev is required to be installed in order for ProDBG to compile and link.

 ## Misc